SEO

 What is Offline SEO?

 As the name suggests, offline SEO doesn't take place on your website and actually may not even take place on the Internet at all.
-Offline SEO (also referred to as offsite SEO) is defined as any tactic you conduct outside of your website to drive traffic back to your site.
+Offline SEO (also referred to as offsite SEO) is defined as any tactic you use outside of your website to drive traffic back to your site.

 Inbound links can make a huge impact on offline SEO.
 These natural links from relevant websites act as a vote of confidence that search engines should trust your website and see it as authoritative.

-Another example of offline SEO is throwing an event in your business' physical location that ties in your website, such as allowing attendees to download a free coupon or take advantage of some other mixed media promotion.
+Another example of offline SEO is throwing an event in your business's physical location that ties in to your website, such as allowing attendees to download a free coupon or take advantage of some other mixed media promotion.
 You're suddenly increasing the flow of traffic to your website, making an impact on your search rankings at the same time.

 How to Do Online and Offline Search Engine Optimization